-Give Each Share an Equal Vote - Proposal 4
+Give Each Share an Equal Vote - Proposal 5

-Our board of directors believes that the capital structure set out in our Fourth Amended and Restated Certificate of Incorporation is in the best interests of the company and our stockholders.
+Our Board of Directors believes that the capital structure set out in our Amended and Restated Certificate of Incorporation is in the best interests of the company and our stockholders.

 Since its inception, Google has been managed with a focus on the long term.
 This focus was emphasized by our founders, Larry Page and Sergey Brin, in their letter to our stockholders at the time of Google's initial public offering in 2004: "We are creating a corporate structure that is designed for stability over long time horizons.
 By investing in Google, you are placing an unusual long term bet on the team, especially Sergey and me, and on our innovative approach."
+The implementation of our new holding company, Alphabet, in October 2015 reinforces this long-term view.

 The dual class capital structure with two classes of common stock (Class A common stock with one vote per share and Class B common stock with ten votes per share) has been in existence since we became a public company in 2004, and the tri-class structure, with a new class of non-voting capital stock (Class C capital stock with no voting rights), was approved by votes representing a majority of our outstanding common stock at the 2012 Annual Meeting of Stockholders.
-Every investor purchasing a share of our Class A common stock and our Class C capital stock is aware of this capital structure, and many are attracted to our stock by the long-term stability that our founders and largest Class B stockholders, Larry and Sergey, provide to Google.
+Every investor purchasing a share of our Class A common stock and our Class C capital stock is aware of this capital structure, and many are attracted to our stock by the long-term stability that our founders and largest Class B stockholders, Larry and Sergey, provide to the Company.

-We believe that our success is owed in large part to the leadership and vision provided by Larry, Sergey, and Eric E. Schmidt, the Executive Chairman of our board of directors.
+We believe that our success is owed in large part to the leadership and vision provided by Larry, Sergey, and Eric E. Schmidt, the Executive Chairman of our Board of Directors.
 Through their leadership and focus on innovation and long-term growth, we have established a track record of building a strong company and creating stockholder value.
 We believe that the stability provided by the tri-class voting structure gives us greater ability to focus on long-term interests than might otherwise be the case.

-Our board of directors believes that elimination of the tri-class structure will not improve either the corporate governance or the long-term financial performance of the company.
-Accordingly, our board of directors recommends that stockholders vote "AGAINST" this proposal.
+Our Board of Directors believes that elimination of the tri-class structure will not improve either the corporate governance or the long-term financial performance of the Company.
+Accordingly, our Board of Directors recommends that stockholders vote "AGAINST" this proposal.

-Approval of the stockholder proposal requires the affirmative "FOR" vote of the holders of a majority of the voting power of Google's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class.
+Approval of the stockholder proposal requires the affirmative "FOR" vote of the holders of a majority of the voting power of Alphabet's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class.
 Unless marked to the contrary, proxies received will be voted "AGAINST" the stockholder proposal.

-Our board of directors recommends a vote "AGAINST" the stockholder proposal.
+Our Board of Directors recommends a vote "AGAINST" the stockholder proposal.

-Proposal Number 5Stockholder Proposal Regarding a Lobbying Report
+Proposal Number 6 Stockholder Proposal Regarding a Lobbying Report